-Salsify root is available year round with a peak season from fall through early spring.
+Salsify root is available year-round with a peak season from late fall through early spring.

-The edible Salsify root resembles a russet-like carrot.
-Non-tapering in shape, the flesh is cream-colored beneath its dark skin.
-Longer than White Salsify, the smoother, black variety also has a more uniform shape.
-Black Salsify is found to be the most preferred as it is fleshier, easier to peel, less fibrous and offers a more distinct flavor.
+Salsify root resembles a long, thin parsnip.
+Only slightly tapering in shape, Salsify can grow as long as a carrot.
+The white variety of Salsify is often hairy when harvested and a bit longer than white Salsify, the smoother, black variety has a more uniform shape.
+The flesh is cream-colored beneath a thick skin.
+Black Salsify is found to be the most preferred as it is fleshier, easier to peel, less fibrous and offers a more distinct nutty flavor.
 Even though they slightly differ in taste and texture, both types of Salsify are very mild and subtly-flavored.
-Flavor descriptions range from oyster-like to artichoke.
+The flavor is very similar to artichokes, specifically the Jerusalem variety.

 Restaurants currently purchasing this product as an ingredient for their menu.